 - Disturbance - is there a disturbance of the mind (temporary or permanent) which prevents the person from being able to ‘CURE’, as below;

-- AND – just one of the follow factors then need be absent for the person to lack capacity
+- AND AS A CONSEQUENCE OF THAT IMPAIRMENT OR DISTURBANCE – just one of the follow factors then need be absent for the person to lack capacity:

 - Communicate - can the person communicate their decision to you (even if not verbally)?